-As a result of JRC's zero-rejection admissions policy, students who attend JRC have included some of the most challenging and difficult students in the nation.
-A typical JRC student comes into the facility taking one or more psychotropic medications, has been suspended and/or expelled from a variety of school settings, has extremely poor interpersonal relationships with others (including family members), and is likely on a trajectory to end up in a psychiatric hospital or prison (in fact, many students have a history of psychiatric hospitalizations prior to admission and some have been referred to JRC from a prison setting).
+As a result of JRC's near-zero-rejection admissions policy, students who attend JRC have included some of the most difficult-to-treat students in the nation.
+A typical JRC student comes into the facility taking one or more psychotropic medications, has been suspended and/or expelled from a variety of school settings, has extremely poor interpersonal relationships with others (including family members), and is likely on a trajectory to end up in a psychiatric hospital or prison (in fact, many JRC students have a history of psychiatric hospitalizations prior to JRC admission and some have been referred to JRC from a prison setting).